-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Spirometry testing to assess and diagnose COPD Comparison of rate to statewide rate - higher rate is better The number of patients age 40 and older with a new diagnosis of COPD (Chronic Obstructive Pulmonary Disease) or newly active COPD who had appropriate spirometry testing to confirm diagnosis.
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population Measurement Period Data Source / Measure Steward Asthma & COPD measures: 1 L Asthma medication ratio Comparison of rate to statewide rate - higher rate is better The percentage of members 5-64 years of age who were identified as having persisten asthma and had a ratio of controller medications to total asthma medications of 0.50 or greater during the measurement year.
+The eligible population are members within the age range.
+This excludes members in hospice.
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / NCQA HEDIS® 2018 NCQA Quality Compass® / NCQA HEDIS® 2019 Spirometry testing to assess and diagnose COPD Comparison of rate to statewide rate - higher rate is better The number of patients age 40 and older with a new diagnosis of COPD (Chronic Obstructive Pulmonary Disease) or newly active COPD who had appropriate spirometry testing to confirm diagnosis.
 This testing should occur in the 2 years before the diagnosis of COPD or up to 180 days after the diagnosis.
 Adults with COPD are defined as: Patients age 40 and older with a new diagnosis of COPD or newly active COPD during the measurement year.
-Exclusions: Members who had an outpatient, ED or acute inpatient visit with a COPD diagnosis during the 2 years prior to the episode date.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database NCQA HEDIS® 2016 Data source for health plan results: Quality Compass NCQA HEDIS® 2017 Hospitalization for COPD or asthma Rate per 100,000 enrollees Hospital admissions with a principal diagnosis of chronic obstructive pulmonary disease (COPD) or asthma for people age 40 and older; this measure is reported as a rate per 100,000 population and excludes obstetric admissions and transfers from other institutions.
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / NCQA HEDIS® 2018 NCQA Quality Compass® / NCQA HEDIS® 2019 Hospitalization for COPD or asthma Rate per 100,000 enrollees - lower rate is better Hospital admissions with a principal diagnosis of chronic obstructive pulmonary disease (COPD) or asthma for people age 40 and older; this measure is reported as a rate per 100,000 population and excludes obstetric admissions and transfers from other institutions.
 Eligible population is described as: Enrollees age 40 and over during the measurement year.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database AHRQ Diabetes Measures: Poor control of blood sugar (HbA1c) for people with diabetes Rate compared to NCQA benchmarks - lower rate is better The number of patients age 18 to 75 with diabetes (type 1 and type 2) who had an HbA1c test with a result >9.0% or does not have a test result during the measurement year.
-Patients with Diabetes are defined as: Patients age 18 to 75 as of the last day of the measurement year: Jan.
-2016 - Dec.
-2016 NCQA Quality Compass a. who were dispensed insulin or a hypoglycemic/anti-hyperglycemic on an ambulatory basis during the measurement year or year prior; or, b. who had two face-to-face encounters with different dates of service in an outpatient, Not generated from Alliance database due to need for clinical data NCQA HEDIS® 2017
+Jan.
+2018 - Dec.
+2018 Washington Health Alliance database / AHRQ Behavioral health measures: · Adult mental health status Comparison of rate to statewide rate - lower rate is better Survey respondents who reported having poor mental health for 14 or more days in the past 30 days during the measurement period.
+Respondents to the BRFSS telephone survey who were at least age 18 by the end of the measurement period, living in Washington State and answered the question: "Now thinking about your mental health, which includes stress, depression, and problems with emotions, for how many days during the past 30 days was your mental health not good?"
+Jan.
+2013 - Dec.
+2017 DOH / BRFSS